GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 // Impact of BS and LR
 *Local minimum.*
 Several experiments were conducted to identify working hyperparameters for the proposed #acr("SSL") method.
-An interesting observation has been the impact of the learning rate batch size combination.
+An interesting observation has been the impact of the learning rate and batch size combination.
 Theoretically, a larger batch size leads to more accurate gradients and thus, more sensible parameter updates.
 This also allows for an increase in the learning rate and a reduction in overall training steps.
 In most cases, the acceleration hardware and its inherently finite memory capacity dictate the limit for the maximum usable batch size.
 However, in our situation, a different restraining factor has been observed.
-There exists a trivial local optimum for the #acr("SSL") task defined as a #acr("DoA") spatial spectrum regression.
+There exists a trivial local optimum for the #acr("SSL") task defined as a #doa spatial spectrum regression.
 Indeed, because of the relative sparsity of the ground truth encoding, a method outputting a plain zero spectrum achieves a comparatively low loss.
 More precisely, the loss for the samples would approximately equal the area under $n_s$ distinct Gaussians.
 Some limited mass placed randomly on the $[-pi, pi]$ interval would likely not overlap with the ground-truth Gaussians.